MatrixAINetwork/MATRIX_AI/README.md

 - Go on with the development of "Patched Contract" supporting VM, and completed the optimized implementation of the PC address redirecting;

 - Regarding the security vulnerability prediction engine related work, we focused on the taint analysis technology, and analyzed the feasibility of this technology at the virtual machine level;

+- Completed the merge of open-source taint analysis and patching;

+- Performed testing and debugging on security vulnerability prediction functions in private test-net.